GoogleChromeLabs/tooling.report/tests/transformations/subtests/dead-code-dynamic/index.md

 ---
 title: Dead imported code
 importance: 1
-shortDesc: 'Can dead code elimination be applied to dynamic imports?'
+shortDesc: 'Can dead code be eliminated from dynamic imports?'
 ---

 # Introduction